fg-research/website/blog/product/posts/cnn-kmeans-control-chart-clustering.rst

     </p>

     <p>
-    The encoder parameters are learned in an unsupervised manner by minimizing the triplet loss.
-The contrastive learning procedure makes the extracted features of a given sequence (anchor or reference) as close as possible to the extracted features of this same sequence's subsequences (positive samples) and as distant as possible from the extracted features of other sequences (negative samples).
+    The encoder parameters are learned in an unsupervised manner by minimizing the <i>triplet loss</i>.
+The contrastive learning procedure makes the extracted features of a given sequence (<i>anchor</i> or <i>reference</i>) as close as possible to the extracted features of this same sequence's subsequences (<i>positive samples</i>) and as distant as possible from the extracted features of other sequences (<i>negative samples</i>).
 All (sub)sequences are sampled randomly during each training iteration.
     </p>

     <p>